-Search Site Models Home My Workspaces Exposures Documentation Demo User 💌 (ou are here: Home / Exposures / Bondarenko, Szigeti, Bett, Kim, Rasmusson, 2004 / Computer model of action potential of mouse ventric ular myocytes (Apical Cell Description) View Wizard Source Computer model of action potential of mouse ventricular myocytes (Apical Cell Description) Derived from workspace Bondarenko, Szigeti, Bett, Kim, Rasmusson, 2004 at changeset 5019e4a76196. y Dougal Cowan - last modified Jul 15, 2013 01:34 AM - History Computer model of action potential of mouse ventricular myocytes Collaboration Model Status To begin collaborating on this work, please use your git client and issue this command: This CellML model runs in both OpenCell and COR to reproduce the the action potential traces from Figure 16 of the publication.
-This model represents the APICAL CELL variant as described in Bondarenko et al.'s 2004 paper. git clone https://teaching.phys Model Structure Downloads ABSTRACT: We have developed a mathematical model of the mouse ventricular myocyte action potential (AP) from voltage- damp data of the underlying currents and Ca2+ transients.
-Wherever possible, we used Markov models to represent the Download This File name data of the underlying currents and Ca2+ transients, wherever possible, we used Markov models to represent the nolecular structure and function of ion channels.
-The model includes detailed intracellular Ca2+ dynamics, with simulations - of localized events such as sarcoplasmic Ca2+ release into a small intracellular volume bounded by the sarcolemma and arcoplasmic reticulum.
-Transporter-mediated Ca2+ fluxes from the bulk cytosol are closely matched to the experimentally L Complete Archive as .tgz eported values and predict stimulation rate-dependent changes in Ca2+ transients.
-Our model reproduces the properties of Views Available ardiac myocytes from two different regions of the heart: the apex and the septum.
+Search Site Models Home My Workspaces Exposures Documentation Demo User 🔻 You are here: Home / Exposures / Bondarenko, Szigeti, Bett, Kim, Rasmusson, 2004 / Computer model of action potential of mouse ventric ular myocytes (Apical Cell Description) View Wizard Source Computer model of action potential of mouse ventricular myocytes (Apical Cell Description) Derived from workspace Bondarenko, Szigeti, Bett, Kim, Rasmusson, 2004 at changeset 5019e4a76196. by Dougal Cowan - last modified Jul 15, 2013 01:34 AM - History Computer model of action potential of mouse ventricular myocytes Collaboration To begin collaborating on this work, Model Status please use your git client and issue this command: This CellML model runs in both OpenCell and COR to reproduce the the action potential traces from Figure 16 of the publication.
+This model represents the APICAL CELL variant as described in Bondarenko et al.'s 2004 paper. git clone https://teaching.phys Model Structure Downloads ABSTRACT: We have developed a mathematical model of the mouse ventricular myocyte action potential (AP) from voltage- clamp data of the underlying currents and Ca2+ transients.
+Wherever possible, we used Markov models to represent the Download This File nolecular structure and function of ion channels.
+The model includes detailed intracellular Ca2+ dynamics, with simulations of localized events such as sarcoplasmic Ca2+ release into a small intracellular volume bounded by the sarcolemma and sarcoplasmic reticulum.
+Transporter-mediated Ca2+ fluxes from the bulk cytosol are closely matched to the experimentally L Complete Archive as .tgz reported values and predict stimulation rate-dependent changes in Ca2+ transients.
+Our model reproduces the properties of Views Available cardiac myocytes from two different regions of the heart: the apex and the septum.
 The septum has a relatively prolonged AP, which reflects a relatively small contribution from the rapid transient outward K+ current in the septum.
-The attribution Documentation of putative molecular bases for several of the component currents enables our mouse model to be used to simulate the Model Metadata ehavior of genetically modified transgenic mice.
+The attribution Documentation of putative molecular bases for several of the component currents enables our mouse model to be used to simulate the Model Metadata behavior of genetically modified transgenic mice.
 Model Curation The original paper reference is cited below: Mathematics Computer model of action potential of mouse ventricular myocytes, Vladimir E. Bondarenko, Gyula P. Szigeti, Glenna C. L. Generated Code Bett, Song-Jung Kim, and Randall L. Rasmusson, 2004, American Journal of Physiology, 287, H1378-H1403.
-PubMed ID: 15142845 Cite this model 3145043 Source View Launch with OpenCOR last bux bucs lacs las Tools Compare CombineArchive Web CombineArchive web License This work is licensed under a Creative Commons Attribution 3.0 Unported License.
-Navigation ₩ 1 ₩ 1 ₩ 1 Computer model of action potentia of mouse ventricular myocytes (P), (P), (Apical Cell Description) Computer model of action potential of mouse ventricular myocytes (Septal Cell Description) kast kass ha ha har has ka baca hab ha
+PubMed ID: Cite this model 15142845 Source View Launch with OpenCOR las bux buco has las Launch with OpenCOK Tools Compare CombineArchive Web License This work is licensed under a Creative Commons Attribution 3.0 Unported License.
+Bud Norus I Fights a Navigation Computer model of action potentia of mouse ventricular myocytes (Apical Cell Description) (10), (10), Computer model of action potential of mouse ventricular myocytes (Septal Cell Description) lense less les les les les les les les les